Last Site Update: 01 February 2012 | Latest Version: 2.4.0

 For supporting a new Python based language, the first step would be creating a grammar that can parse it while providing a Python like AST.
 See: PyDev Grammar for instructions on that.

 And that's it.
-If you have further doubts about how to code in PyDev, direct your questions to the pydev-code list at sourceforge.
+If you have further questions about how to code in PyDev, direct your questions to the pydev-code list at sourceforge.

 Creating a distribution locally